kyb3r/dhooks/README.md

 This project is licensed under MIT

 ### Contributing
 Feel free to contribute to this project, a helping hand is always appreciated.
-Join our discord server: https://discord.gg/etJNHCQ
+Join our discord server [here](https://discord.gg/etJNHCQ).